This post may contain affiliate links. Read the full disclosure here.

 I have found protein shakes to be super helpful for getting in enough nutrition quickly.
 I really discovered how helpful these were when I was pregnant with my second.
 My first was only 13 months old when I found out I was pregnant again, so I was super busy.
 Eating healthy was fairly low on my priority list until I realized there was an easier way!
 There are some amazing benefits of protein powder, specifically if they are created clean, with additional benefits like Milk Dust.
 Bump Dust is also in the works as we speak, so you will have a very similar taste and formula to get you through pregnancy and into postpartum.
 Protein shakes have been extremely beneficial to the mamas in my program, and these are something you can do without joining a program.

-How Milk Dust is unique for after baby arrives (or right before too)!
+How Milk Dust is unique for after the baby arrives (or right before too)!

-The third trimester feels so long, but it is a great time to start thinking about losing the baby weight, before baby is even here.
+The third trimester feels so long, but it is a great time to start thinking about losing the baby’s weight before the baby is even here.
 It gives you something to focus on, while also helping you establish healthy habits that will help you lose the baby weight fast.
 I already can’t wait for the end, and I’m only just getting to the second trimester now.